-(₹ in Lakhs)
+(,

-Particulars FY 2022-23 FY 2021-22
+Particulars FY 2023-24 FY 2022-23

 Unsecured and Considered Good

-Trade Receivables 136.62 77.99
+Trade Receivables - 136.62

-136.62 77.99
+Total - 136.62

-i) The company does not have any automated system to call for balance confirmations in respect of debit / credit balances of sundry debtors, sundry creditors, advances from customers, security and earnest money deposit, outstanding liabilities, other payables and other advances.
-Balance confirmations are requested by management out of which company has received response from some of the parties.
+i) The company called for balance confirmations in respect of debit / credit balances of sundry debtors, sundry creditors, advances from customers, security & earnest money deposit, outstanding liabilities, other payables and other advances through automated system and responses were received from some of the parties.
 The management is confident that on confirmation/reconciliation there will not be any material impact on the financial statements.